Top of page Skip to main content

 Risk oversight and management

-In 2024–25, we will finalise updates to our already robust risk management policy and framework.
-We will continue to embed risk‑based decision‑making and practices in our day‑to‑day operations and governance arrangements.
-This includes incorporation of climate risk and opportunity in our reporting processes.
-We will strengthen our risk management by integrating risk with other governance and strategic planning models.
+In 2025–26, we will continue to embed risk‑based decision‑making and practices in our day‑to‑day operations and governance arrangements, in line with the risk management policy and risk management framework finalised in late 2024.
+We will strengthen our risk management by integrating risk with other governance and strategic planning activities.
 This will help build risk capability and further mature our approach.

-A suite of tools guide implementation of the risk policy and framework to promote consistency in risk identification, communication, monitoring and decision‑making.
-We identify and manage risk and opportunities at the group and program level, with oversight provided by our governance committees.
-At the operational level our focus is on risk identification, assessment, and effective controls, with escalation through appropriate governance channels.
+A suite of tools guide implementation of the risk policy and framework for consistent risk identification, communication, monitoring and decision making.
+We identify and manage risk and opportunities at the group and program level, overseen by our governance committees.
+At the operational level, our focus is on risk identification, assessment, and effective controls, with escalation through appropriate governance channels.
+In 2025–26, Treasury will build on its first enterprise‑wide climate risk and opportunity assessment undertaken in 2024 under the Commonwealth Climate Risk and Opportunity Management Program.
+Treasury’s risk management arrangements are reviewed on a cyclical basis to ensure currency and effectiveness.

 Risk appetite and tolerance

-Treasury strives to achieve the right balance between engaging with risk to effectively deliver our policy and program outcomes, while upholding accountability requirements and protecting the reputation of the Department and our status as trusted advisers.
+Treasury strives to achieve the right balance between engaging with risk to effectively deliver our policy and program outcomes, while upholding accountability requirements and protecting the reputation of the department and our status as trusted advisers.

 To deliver on our purpose, we have a moderate appetite to engage with risk.
 Treasury must consider our appetite for pursuing risk in the context of the potential consequences of each risk we take, that is, our risk tolerance.
 Our tolerance for risk varies depending on the activity.
 Acceptance of risk within the agreed tolerance range is based on good professional judgement.
 This requires everyone to understand potential threats and opportunities and focus on ensuring there are sensible measures in place to mitigate and manage undesirable outcomes.